alexjbuck/ellysonInventory/docs/Working With SharePoint JSON/general-list-settings.md

 To get to the general settings for a list

-1) Click the List View button in the ribbon
+1. Click the List View button in the ribbon
-2) Click the "Edit current view" button
+2. Click the "Edit current view" button

+**OR**

+1. Click the gear icon in the top right
+2. Click the "List Settings" link in the slideout menu.

 ## General Settings